-CF is headed by the Local Compliance Officer ("LCO") who reports to the General Manager of the Company and to the BOC Group Director of Compliance.
-The LCO has the authority as well as the obligation to operate independently from local management and has free access at all times to Group
+CF is headed by the Legal & Compliance Manager ("LCM") who reports to the General Manager of the Company.
+The LCM has the authority as well as the obligation to operate independently from

-Line Directors and/or Country Management.
-The CF also has a reporting line to the BoD, through the AC, through which it is possible to escalate issues and act independently from Management.
+Management and has free access at all times to BOC Group Compliance Director.
+The LCM also has a dotted reporting line to the BoD, through the AC, through which it is possible to escalate issues and act independently from Management.
+Independence of the function is ensured by written policy and by the oversight of the AC.